 7. IS IT BETTER TO BUY PROPERTIES UNDER A COMPANY OR AN INDIVIDUAL?

 Buying a property under a company name does protect the property in certain ways, but it does come at a cost!
 First, if the company has not been formed yet, there is the cost of forming the company which usually is between $1,000 and $2,000.
 Then, if the company is profitable it will be taxed at a rate of 27%.
 Whether or not the company is profitable, it is required by law to file monthly tax forms, and certain taxes are to be paid regardless in addition to property taxes if applicable.
-Properties that are purchased under names of individuals are subject the annual property tax of 1% of the value of the property estimated by the government for in excess of US$147,000.
-There are exceptions for unbuilt lots and farms outside city limits, and properties whose owners are 65 years old or more who have had them registered to their names for more than 15 years and have no other properties.
+Properties that are purchased under the names of individuals are subject to an annual property tax of 1% of the value of the property estimated by the government for in excess of US$147,000.
+There are exceptions for unbuilt lots and farms outside city limits and properties whose owners are 65 years old or more who have had them registered to their names for more than 15 years and who have no other properties.